HackYourAssignment/databases-Cohort53/Week3/LESSONPLAN.md

 ### Example

-> use the same tables here (as Week 1 lessonplan) to be consistent and show students how to make similar databases using
+> use the same tables here (as Week 1 [lesson plan](../Week1/LESSONPLAN.md)) to be consistent and show trainees how to make similar databases using
-> MySQL and MongoDB
+> PostgreSQL and MongoDB

 ### Exercise